SamFayez321/Hand-Detection/README.md

 ## GameHandTrack
 Basic HandTrackingModule invoke.
 ## LinkedInGestureTrack
 Advanced hand tracking that looks for an "L" hand gesture and opens Linkedin with Chrome if it is not already open.
-Also uses HandTrackingModule
+Also uses HandTrackingModule.